Art students’ work available as cards

 Printing of the cards began in 2011 with the event Pinceladas (Brushstrokes), which had the goal of collecting funds to support the art workshops that the Biblioteca offered for free to San Miguel children.
 In addition to raising money, the purpose of the cards “is to show the work of the talented students that we have at La Biblioteca and support their creativity,” commented Julieta Moreno, art director.

 Cards for every occasion are being printed, such as for Day of the Dead, Independence Day and Christmas.
 Moreno said that “the selected works represent an achievement for the workshop in the development of the creative expression of the students, which can be celebrated with the purchase of these cards.”
 In addition, Moreno commented, “These cards have an impressive creative quality.
-If someone has ideas, time, materials, books or any other donation that can be useful for the workshop.
+If someone has ideas, time, materials, books or any other donation that can be useful for the workshop, do not hesitate and call us at 152 0293.
 The workshop has huge potential, but we need people’s help to make it grow.”
 The cards can be purchased at La Tienda in La Biblioteca or at the front desk of the Teatro Santa Ana for 10 pesos each.